 These requirements can help in the effort to reduce E-waste by allowing users to use environmentally friendly electronics to their fullest, and donate and reuse older electronics as well.
 The Standard also helps to reduce the amount of electronics that are thrown away, keeping them in use longer before they need to be recycled.

 How You Can Help

-Our Standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Standards Technical Panel (STP) members and stakeholders.
-STP members represent a variety of interests, including industry, academia, government, retail, and manufacturing.
-If you are involved in the design, construction, sale, or operation of mobile devices, and you would like to help improve safety in your industry, please submit a proposal or apply to join STP 110.
+Our Standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Technical Committee (TC) members and stakeholders.
+TC members represent a variety of interests, including industry, academia, government, retail, and manufacturing.
+If you are involved in the design, construction, sale, or operation of mobile devices, and you would like to help improve safety in your industry, please take a moment to learn how you can get involved.